yeachin15/DLL-injection-attack-detection-using-Wazuh/README.md

 Install Sysmon using an elevated PowerShell(Run as administrator) session:

-Go to Sysmon folder an run this command.
+Go to Sysmon directory an run this command.

 ```powershell
 .\sysmon64.exe -accepteula -i .\sysmonconfig.xml